sparkfabrik/company-playbook/content/our-company/job-interviews.md

 What "technical" means actually depends on your profile.
 Maybe you applied as a developer, UX designer, cloud engineer, agile product owner or whatever else.
 No matter what, in your technical interview we will get a grasp on your real proficiency and operational attitude.
 We will also answer your questions about how we do things and why.
 It has to be a conversation so we can both bring some value home.

-`TBD`
+`THIS SECTION IS STILL WIP - Score details have to be defined`

+Your technical interview score will depend on various aspects, not just production skills.

 ```
+WIP

-- Skills and expertise
+- Your skills and expertise
-- Contributions to FOSS
+- Your contributions to FOSS or the community
-- Passionate about the matter
+- Are your passionate about your matter?
-- Experienced in agile metodologies
+- Are you experienced in agile metodologies?
-- Good communicator
+- Are your a good communicator?
+- Have your ever been a technical mentor?
-- ...
+...

+WIP
 ```

 ## Technical challenge

-Depending on your areas of proficiency, we will ask you to endure a technical challenge that can go from a few hours to a full day.
+If you are applying for a medior (or above) level and depending on your areas of proficiency, we will ask you to endure a technical challenge that can go from a few hours to a full day.
 The goal of the technical challenge is to see you at work in our environment.

 The actual challenge may change: you may have to produce something with a given technology, analyze a problem and provide your observation, explain and comment on something you produced in your spare time, dismantle a messy requirement in a set of user stories, reproduce a diabolical visual with CSS, or such.